WHY CHOOSE US

 Tiling a splashback will depend practically completely on the shape of your basin.
 Determine the wall’s depth in multiples of whole tiles if there’s a straight or even a little curved back.
-A more noticable curved ways you’ll require to cut tiles to permit and fit for a row of half-tiles closest to your basin.
-If there’s only a slight curve, or the edge is absolutely straight, you can lay the very first row level to it without having to cut tiles.
+A more noticeable curved way you’ll require to cut tiles to permit and fit for a row of half-tiles closest to your basin.
+In cases where the curve is minimal or the edge is completely straight, you have the option to lay the initial row without cutting any tiles.
 We suggest using either cardboard or paper spacers to assist you while the adhesive dries, which can then be eliminated and the join filled with sealant.

 Step the width of your basin in whole tiles then mark the centre point on the wall:

 Set out a row of tiles and include spaces and edging strips at either end.
 Cut a wood batten to the very same length and mark the tile and sign up with positions on it.
 This will be your gauge rod, along with your lower batten for any half-tiles:

 Use spirit level to draw a vertical line up the wall from the centre point:

 To cut the bottom row of tiles, repair the batten to the wall with 50mm masonry nails in the centre of the vertical line.
 Examine it using a spirit level.
 If you doubt, the upper edge ought to be around half a tile’s width from the top of the basin: